Developer Guide

 - The

-folder is used for documentation. - To learn how set it up and maintain the project website, follow the guide [se-edu/guides] Using Jekyll for project documentation.
+docs/folder is used for documentation. - To learn how set it up and maintain the project website, follow the guide [se-edu/guides] Using Jekyll for project documentation.

 Style guidance: